cwinpy/cwinpy/paper/paper.md

 Both the `cwinpy_knope_pipeline` and the `cwinpy_heterodyne_pipeline` executables have several command line arguments that can be used for quickly setting up analyses using open data from GWOSC.
 These rely on the user having access to a computer, or cluster of computers, with HTCondor installed and CVMFS set up with access to the data.
-To run the analysis the user just needs to have a Tempo2-style pulsar ephemeris files for any pulsars they wish to search for.
+To run the analysis the user just needs to have Tempo2-style pulsar ephemeris files for any pulsars they wish to search for.
 If one had an ephemeris file for, e.g., PSR J0740+6620, called `J0740+6620.par`, then the pipeline could be run over all data from the first observing run of Advanced LIGO (O1) [@RICHABBOTT2021100658], using